robweber/omni-epd/README.md

 ## Implementing Projects
 Below is a list of known projects currently utilizing `vsmp-epd`.
 If you're interested in building a very small media player, check them out.

+* [VSMP+](https://github.com/robweber/vsmp-plus) - My own VSMP project with a built in web server for easy administration.

 ## License
 [GPLv3](/LICENSE)